KGSSV/SEBI/README.md

 9. Results can be seen of the assessment in the test case validation pipeline.
 10. Create a .github/workflows workflow file where action pipeline can be defined
 11. Fetch these Yml files from this repo and paste them in the above created directory of the desired testing repository.

-#### End 2 End Automation
-1. Create a .github/workflows workflow file where the action pipeline can be defined.
-2. Fetch these Yml files from this repo and paste them in the above-created directory of the desired testing repository.
-3. Download MobaXterm.
-4. Go to Repository Settings and click on "runner" -> "action runner" -> create action runner and note down all the commands provided on the UI.
-5. Set up an SSH Connection using MobaXterm with the hosted EC2 Instance/Ubuntu VM.
-6. Run all 5 commands to host the action runner on the VM.
-7. Now the environment is set up, and you can make changes to any .java logic file, which will push test cases to the testing directory.
-8. Upon push, you will notice an action pipeline firing, which will validate the test cases.

-9. For funcitonal testcases make changes to .html file (ui component)
-10. this will fire a diffrent pipeline setuped which is reponsible for genrating functional test cases
-11. once the test cases are generated a pipeline will trigger which will connect with mobaXterm to validate the functional testcases in headmode

 ## What I Learned:
 During the development of the prototype, the most significant learning I had was the immense potential and power of AI-driven testing and automation in revolutionizing the software development process.
 As the prototype evolved and integrated various elements, I witnessed firsthand how the combination of AI-driven test case generation, seamless code management integration, and continuous monitoring could create a highly efficient and effective testing solution.